2017 Barcelona attacks: First explosion

-On August 16, the day before the Barcelona attacks, an explosion destroyed a house in Alcanar.
+On August 16, the day before the Barcelona attacks, an explosion destroyed a house in Alcanar, with one dead reported and seven injured people.
 Abdelbaki Es Satty and another man, Youssef Aallaa, died in the Alcanar explosion.

 Police initially thought it was an accidental gas explosion, but hours later believed the explosion was caused by stockpiled explosives accidentally going off.
 A Moroccan man was injured in the explosion and taken to the hospital.
 The explosive TATP and 120 canisters of butane and propane were found inside the house.
 Catalan bomb squads carried out a controlled explosion at the property where the gas canisters were stored.
 There was speculation that the terrorists intended to take trucks loaded with explosives and combustible gas to attack the Sagrada Família.

 Police said they were working under the hypothesis that the terrorists shot in Cambrils were connected to the Barcelona attack and Alcanar explosions.
 Police chief Josep Lluís Trapero believed terrorists were in the process of manipulating the gas canisters when they exploded, after which they decided to continue their plans by conducting more rudimentary vehicle ramming attacks.